-If the request to be taught out of the normal age group is agreed, the application can be withdrawn before a place is offered.
-The applicant will then make a fresh application for the younger year group in the next admissions round.
-If the request is refused, the student or parent decides whether to continue with an application for the normal year group.
+If the request is refused, the parent decides whether to continue with an application for the normal year group.
 It may be that another school agrees to admission to the younger year group there.

-Young people and their parents should consider the implications of a student being taught out of the normal age group.
-A school to which the student transfers is not obliged to teach outside the normal age group though it must take into consideration that the student has been taught outside of the normal age group.
+Parents should consider the implications of a child being taught out of the normal age group.
+A school to which the child transfers is not obliged to teach outside the normal age group though it must take into consideration that the child has been taught outside of the normal age group.

-Delayed Admission to Reception: transfer to Sixth Form
+Delayed Admission to Reception: transfer to Secondary School